Inference in generalized linear models with robustness to misspecified variances: Standardized sign-flip score test

+\end{lem} These variances can be estimated by plugging in $\hat{\gamma}$ and $\tilde W$.
+By dividing the flipped scores by their standard deviations, we obtain what we call the standardized sign-flip score statistics,

-is easy to estimate.
-This estimate can be calculated for each $F$ in linear time in $n$, as we show in Lemma \ref{lem:computational} in the Appendix.
+We use the statistics $S^*(\obsFlip)$ in the same way as the original test uses the statistics $S(\obsFlip)$.
+The estimate of $\Var\{S(\obsFlip)\}$ can be calculated for each $F$ in linear time in $n$, as we show in Lemma \ref{lem:computational} in the Appendix.

-This simple transformation has great impact and it substantially improves the type I error control of the previous test.
 Analogously with the test defined in \eqref{example.test}, consider without loss of generality testing \eqref{H_0_true} against $H_1:\beta>\beta_0$.
 Take the test that rejects the null hypothesis if

-The following Proposition concerns the validity of the test. \begin{prop} Assume that the variances are correctly specified, that is, $\asV=V$, and that Assumptions \ref{ass:dispersion}-\ref{ass:lindeberg} hold.
+The following proposition establishes the null invariance and validity of the test. \begin{prop} Assume that the variances are correctly specified, that is, $\asV=V$, and that Assumptions \ref{ass:link}-\ref{ass:lindeberg} hold.
 The standardized sign-flip score statistic is finite sample second-moment null-invariant.
-The test that rejects $H_0$ if \eqref{example.teststd} holds is i) an exact $\alpha$ level test in case of normal response with identity link and ii) asymptotically exact in all other cases. \end{prop}
+The test is asymptotically exact. \end{prop}

+The proposed standardization conditional on the sign flip matrix $F$ has a similar purpose as the refitting done by methods designed for the linear model, as described in Section \ref{Subsec:sec_mom_null_inv}.
+It addresses both issues in that standardization than make such methods difficult to generalize to GLMs.
+First, there is no refitting to incongruent pseudo-observations; second, the computational effort of standardziation is limited.